 “The power of true omnichannel is understanding all the channels our customers use, and how they want to use them, throughout their entire journey,” she said.
 “If you don’t understand what that journey is, you can’t provide the right information at the right time.”

 B2B customers expect to be able to purchase from multiple channels.
 According to a recent McKinsey & Company report, B2B buyers now regularly use 10 or more channels to interact with suppliers, up from just five in 2016.

 The COVID-19 pandemic has only enhanced omnichannel purchasing experiences too.
-According to a recent survey, 94% of respondents view today’s B2B omnichannel reality—in which customers buy face-to-face, remotely, and online—as effective or more effective than before COVID-19.
+According to a recent global survey, 94% of respondents view today’s B2B omnichannel reality—in which customers buy face-to-face, remotely, and online—as effective or more effective than before COVID-19.